 Hopefully this process will allow us to accelerate.
 Let’s test it, iterate, and keep going.
 The thing that matters is the velocity and quality of software we release.

 Now let’s be real with each other.
-We’re moving fastly slowly.
+We’re moving slowly.
 We’ve started speeding up but we’re nowhere where we should be with this level of staffing.
 So we need to do something different.
 That might be painful, but no impactful change comes without pain.

 Now let’s go do it.